CIBC-Internal/python/Doc/library/ctypes.rst

 .. function:: sizeof(obj_or_type)

    Returns the size in bytes of a ctypes type or instance memory buffer.
-Does the same as the C ``sizeof()`` function.
+   Does the same as the C ``sizeof`` operator.

 .. function:: string_at(address, size=-1)